SnehaBrataGhosh/IncoSerra/README.md

 Claim processing uses weather (when configured), activity level, simulated demand, movement, and recent claim patterns to produce **risk score**, **status** (`approved` / `review` / `rejected`), and **payout amount**.

 ---

-## Naming convention for demos

-Sample or placeholder identities use **NIHARIKA** and **PADMINI** only—no generic “Admin”, “User”, or “Cursor” labels in demo data or UI copy tied to this project.

----